openemr/openemr/custom/readme_rx_printtofax.txt

 feature must be explained and managed at the clinic location and at the clinic's risk.

-* The follow text is printed on all print-to-faxes as addes security "Please do not accept this prescription unless it was received via facimile."
+* The follow text is printed on all print-to-faxes as addes security "Please do not accept this prescription unless it was received via facsimile."

 Manual steps:
 - edit includes/config.php and make sure the following are set: